innotrade/enapso-graphdb-admin/README.md

 }
 ```

-## List all locations configured in your GraphDB instance
+## List all GraphDB Locations

-Get details of all location which are in GraphDB running on your localhost
+Get details of all location which are assosciated with the connected GraphDB instance:

 ```javascript
 graphDBEndpoint
   .getLocations()